mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 ## Data Collection

-To collect data on our three cases, we utilize two main data sources: GitHub (https://github.com), which all three cases use as source code repository, and npm (https://npmjs.com), which all three cases use as release management and distribution tool.
+To collect data on our three ecosystems, we utilize two main data sources:
+GitHub (https://github.com), which all three use as source code repository, and npm (https://npmjs.com), which all three use as release management and distribution tool.
 If needed, we can extend our data collection to GH Archive (https://gharchive.org/), a publicly available data repository, recording and archiving timeline data from the GitHub API.
 However, as both GitHub and npm